anakhaei/CarND-Behavioral-Cloning-P3/writeup.md

 * Layer 8: Dense (1)

 ### Results
 I have tested the result of the training in the simulation and driving is quite smooth on the fist track.
 Initially, I set the speed to 9 (default speed) and it worked well.
 The result is still smooth if you increase the speed to 20.
+The video in the folder captured at the velocity of 10.

+### Leasson learned
+  * Number of data set: It is important to use higher number of data set.
+Only by using the data set provided by udacity, I couldn't train th enetwork.
+Actually, I am not sure about the quality of the data.
+  * GPU: It was my first time running that I trained a network on GPU and CPU so I could compare teh training speed.
+I certainly helped alot.
+  * Existing Architecture: For the begineers, it's a good practice to start from an existing network and then fine tune it base on the application.
+  * Recovery data set: Adding recovery from left and right corners was very helpfull.

 As A future work, I will train the same network on Track 2 to check it's performance.